What is Zinc acetate?

 - Used as a waterproofing agent.

-- Used as a dental cement for temporary fillings.
+- Used as dental cement for temporary fillings.

 - Used as an indirect food additive.

-Inhaling Zinc diacetate may cause mild irritation in throat and nose which leads to sneezing and coughing.
+Inhaling zinc diacetate may cause mild irritation in the throat and nose which leads to sneezing and coughing.
 Swallowing causes corrosion or irritation of the alimentary tract which results in vomiting.
 It is a non-flammable compound.

 Frequently Asked Questions

 What are the uses of zinc acetate?

 Several lozenges that are synthesized by the pharmaceutical industry for the treatment of the common cold employ zinc acetate as a component.
 This compound is also used medically for the treatment of zinc deficiencies in humans.
 Another important medical application of this compound is its role in the treatment of Wilson’s disease.
 Ointments that employ zinc acetate as a component are widely used in the treatment of acne.
 In fact, some zinc acetate based ointments are also used topically to counteract itches and rashes.
-This compound is also used industrially to preserve wood.
+This compound is also used industrially to preserve the wood.
 Another important industrial application of zinc acetate is its use in the manufacture of several commercially important zinc salts.
 This compound also finds use in polymers and in the industrial production of ethyl acetate.
 In the field of analytical chemistry, it is not uncommon for zinc acetate to be employed as an analytical reagent.

 What happens when zinc acetate is heated?

-When anhydrous zinc acetate is heated in a vacuum, the compound loses acetic anhydride and a black residue of basic zinc acetate is obtained.
-This black residue can be considered as a cluster compound which has a tetrahedral structure.
+When anhydrous zinc acetate is heated in a vacuum, the compound loses acetic anhydride and a black residue of basic zinc acetate (CH3COO)2(H2O)2 is obtained.
+This black residue can be considered a cluster compound which has a tetrahedral structure.
 It can be noted that this compound is quite similar to basic beryllium acetate.
 It can also be noted that when zinc acetate is heated to 237 degrees celsius, it undergoes a decomposition reaction.
 Therefore, this compound does not have any specific boiling point (since it decomposes before reaching any specific boiling point).

 Is zinc acetate soluble in water?